bestscarper/ash-cv/ashley.hindmarsh.cv.md

   * Tech: Java, Cassandra, Jersey, AWS+Ansible, Docker, Jenkins, AppDynamics, Graphite+Grafana.
   * Working environment: Agile with Scrum/Kanban, pair programming with TDD/BDD (Java/Ruby).

-### 2014-(Aug)2015: BBC Digital - Media Services
+### August 2008 - July 2015: BBC Digital/Future Media

-**Team Lead / Principal Software Engineer**
+** 2014-2015 : Team Lead / Principal Software Engineer - Media Services **

  * Led a new team, charged with reduction of both AWS costs and technical debt.
 Responsible for a mix of greenfield and legacy components.
  * Design and build of components for the BBC's [Video Factory](http://www.bbc.co.uk/blogs/internet/entries/61d2795d-ad53-3547-a06a-a038cf1ef325).
 Video Factory ensures that BBC digital audio and video is available to users across a vast range of devices.
 Components are designed to be highly-available and scalable.
- * Java (Camel/Jersey/Spring Boot) applications, continuous integration (Jenkins), AWS in a devops environment.
+ * Java (Camel/Jersey) applications, continuous integration (Jenkins), AWS in a devops environment.
 Extensive use of AWS (EC2/ELB/ASG,CloudFormation,S3,SQS,SNS - limited exposure to DynamoDB and Lambdas).
- * Attended AWS Architecture courses.
-Contributed/presented at BBC internal cloud forum.
  * Working environment: Agile with Kanban("Scrumban"), TDD/BDD (Java/Ruby).
 Pair programming (where appropriate).

-### 2012-2014: BBC Future Media - Publishing Services
+** 2012-2014 : Principal Software Engineer - Publishing Services **

-**Principal Software Engineer**

  * Development and maintenance of Java components for Video Factory (details above), and existing Perl components.
  * Ongoing tech lead responsibility for selected iPlayer's core services - then supporting 18 million+ req/day.
  * Designed and delivered a secure SAML gateway supporting the "BBC Store" and the "Xbox iPlayer" products.
  * Organised coding "dojos" for TDD.

-### 2008-2012: BBC Future Media - Online Technology Group

-**Technical Lead / Principal Software Engineer (contract)**
+** 2008-2012 : Technical Lead / Principal Software Engineer **

  * Design and delivery of "Media Selector 5" application in Perl; a business-critical, audience-facing service behind all iPlayer playback.
 Tech: Perl (Moose,Plack), XML/JSON, NoSQL (couchdb).
  * Ongoing maintenance on existing related middleware and customer-facing services for BBC media delivery.
 Included major database migration (2012-2014); focus on data integrity, risk management and migration planning.